1-61Kilometers/Magna/README.md

-# Using Unity to define joints position in ABB robots
+# Using Unity to play animations programmed by mixed reality interface
 _Last update: 10/26/2023_

 ### :warning: Warning